-I hid naturaly sweet butternut squash in these caramel cake (cookie?) bars.
+I hid naturally sweet butternut squash in these caramel cake (cookie?) bars.
 My kids will eat this moist cake bar all day long if I let them!

 Paleo snacks are easy too!
 Delicata squash keeps these brownies moist and delicious.
 You can’t even taste the squash in all of the chocolate!

-Kabocha squash are pretty sweet on their own.
+Kabocha squash is pretty sweet on their own.
 Add it to this delicious mousse recipe to make the perfect fall dessert!

 Back to more serious things…I get carried away by desserts :-).
 We were talking about spaghetti squash…right?
 I stuffed this squash with sun-dried tomatoes, pesto, and lots of gooey mozzarella cheese.

 You can cook spaghetti squash in several ways.
 The quick way, and the slow way.
 Roasting your spaghetti squash in the oven will definitely add to the flavor of this dish.
 To do this you just need to cut the squash in half lengthwise.
 Scoop out the seeds, rub with olive oil, salt, and pepper, and place open side down on a baking dish.
 Bake at 375 for about 50 minutes.

 If you are in a hurry, the microwave cheat is for you.
 Follow the instructions above, except put the squash face down in a microwave-safe dish.
 Pour water into the bottom of the dish to about 1/4 an inch deep.
 Microwave for 5 minutes, then microwave for 4 minutes.